Bassoon: 20th and 21st century ensembles

 In the twentieth century, the bassoon was less of a concerto soloist, and when it was, the accompanying ensemble was made softer and quieter.
 In addition, it was no longer used in marching bands, though still existed in concert bands with one or two of them.
 Orchestral repertoire remained very much the same Austro-Germanic tradition throughout most Western countries.
 It mostly appeared in solo, chamber, and symphonic settings.
 By the mid-1900s, broadcasting and recording grew in popularity, allowing for new opportunities for bassoonists, and leading to a slow decline of live performances.
 Much of the new music for bassoon in the late twentieth and early twenty-first centuries, often included extended techniques and was written for solo or chamber settings.
 One piece that included extended techniques was Luciano Berio's Sequenza XII, which called for microtonal fingerings, glissandos, and timbral trills.
 Double and triple tonguing, flutter tonguing, multiphonics, quarter-tones, and singing are all utilized in Bruno Bartolozzi's Concertazioni.
-There were also a variety of concerti and bassoon and piano pieces written, such as John Williams's Five Sacred Trees and André Previn's Sonata for bassoon and piano.
+There were also a variety of concerti and bassoon and piano pieces written, such as John Williams's Five Sacred Trees and André Previn's Sonata for bassoon and piano or a Trio for violin, bassoon and piano by the Indonesian composer Ananda Sukarlan's A Curious Coincidence of a Tune Appearance in Austria & Scotland in the Night-Time.
 There were also "performance" pieces such as Peter Schickele's Sonata Abassoonata, which required the bassoonist to be both a musician and an actor.
 The bassoon quartet became prominent at this time, with pieces such as Daniel Dorff's It Takes Four to Tango.